smarteditors/slate/source/includes/items/_update.md

 ???
-Copy paramaeters from create file, or share file ???
+Copy paramaeters from create file when finished ???